fgauna12/fgauna12.github.io/_posts/2019-06-16-LoadTestingWithAzureContainerInstances.md

 You could also run many instances of your load test container against your services.

 Lastly, are you curious about how much money it costs?
 Use the Azure Calculator to estimate how much it will cost to run your load tests.
-For example, for a 5-minute load test nightly on weekdays is will cost around
+For example, for a 5-minute load test nightly from a single container on weekdays is will cost around **$0.08 a month**.

 To see the actual amount, the ARM template I provided adds tags that should show up on your bill.